Campus Programs and Facilities

 Meeman Center for Lifelong Learning is one of Rhodes’ most active links to the Memphis community.
 The Center’s objective is to involve the public in programs consistent with the educational goals of the College.
 Income is generated through facility use and by providing service for conferences and meetings of organizations whose activities are consistent with the College’s mission.

 To promote the fullest utilization of King Hall, the following procedures and policies have been established for use of the building.
 This is not to discourage use of the building by faculty, staff and student groups, but to assure that those uses are planned in advance and are flexible enough to be consistent with the mission of Meeman Center.
 Rhodes users can request use of the space through the Events Management System.
-Instructions are available on the Schedule and Events webpage.
+Instructions are available on the College Events webpage.